Gunfire erupts on Allentown street for the second time in less than 24 hours

 ALLENTOWN, Pa. – Less than 24 hours after a man was shot and killed on West Allen Street in Allentown, gunfire erupted again – this time in broad daylight.

-A neighbor said 35 shots were fired on that same block Friday afternoon, and although nobody appears to have been hit, people on that block say they are tired of living in fear.
+A neighbor said 35 shots were fired on that same block Friday afternoon, and although nobody was hit, people on that block say they are tired of living in fear.

 The neighbor, Millie Canales, said that while she didn’t believe anyone was physically hurt, she knows for a fact that they’re hurting inside.